 But there has never ceased to be active discrimination in the United States, so I still want to know when you think it stopped.

 Your outlier argument doesn’t make any sense.
-I can say in general, ‘You shouldn’t count on football to be your path to success,’ and if you offer up Maurice Jones-Drew and Drew Brees and hundreds of other NFL players as outliers, that in no way whatsoever contradicts my assertion because many more tens of thousands of people play high school or college or make NFL practice squads.
+I can say in general, ‘You shouldn’t count on football to be your path to success,’ and if you offer up Maurice Jones-Drew and Drew Brees and hundreds of other NFL players as outliers, that in no way whatsoever contradicts my assertion because many more tens of thousands of people play high school or college or only make NFL practice squads instead.

 We have 38 million black Americans.
 We should be able to name tens of thousands of outliers of successful black Americans yet those prominent outliers remain exactly that.
 In the 1950s you could just as well say that Martin Luther King Jr and Jackie Robinson and Sugar Ray Leonard and Ella Fitzgerald and Thelonious Monk and Ralph Ellison all proved that segregation in the Deep South and racism throughout the U.S. weren’t real problems.
 ‘Look at all these outliers!’